New e-books and audiobooks on social media, a theory of everything and the art of memoir

 Amazon Digital Services (e-book)

 Perhaps "strange chemicals", and large quantities of alcohol, have affected the way James McGirk thinks.
-For is odd - deep but also shallow, and meaningless, unless you too have careened through life trying to make sense of stuff.
+For A Grand Theory of Everything is odd - deep but also shallow, and meaningless, unless you too have careened through life trying to make sense of stuff.
 That will include many, although few will have had his upbringing, living as a "princeling".
 As an Anglo-American teenager growing up in New Delhi with journalist parents, his was a third-culture existence, heightened by hard drugs, which he took to expand his mind and become a psychedelic astronaut.
 Then, everything was like an onion, wrapped around a core of nothingness.
 His theory of everything shifts when he encounters Colonel John Boyd, developer of the OODA loop, which stands for Observe, Orient, Decide and Act.
 The premise is that by acting faster than an opponent you will appear unpredictable to them and have the upper hand.
 Readers will wonder whether this Kindle Single was the result of a bad trip.